V01D-NULL/lovelyGameEngine/api/core/logging/LOGGING.md

 ### Passing variables to the lovely logger:
  NOTE:
- - The string must be either a C style string, or converted to one
+ - The string must be either a C style string, or be converted to one
  - A non string datatype CAN be converted to a string (MUST be C style)

  DEMO: